jonsaadfalcon/EmbeddingRecycling_PaperSubmission/README.md

 # Embedding Recycling
 ## Datasets

-To access our datasets using for text classification, please go to the folder titled `text_classification`.

-To access our datasets using for named-entity recognition (NER), please go to the folder titled `ner`.
+To access our datasets for text classification and named-entity recognition (NER), please go to the folders titled `text_classification` and `ner` in the [SciBERT](https://github.com/allenai/scibert) repository.

-To access our datasets using for question answering (QA), please access the TriviaQA and SQuAD datasets on HuggingFace at the following links:
+To access our datasets for question answering (QA), please access the TriviaQA and SQuAD datasets on HuggingFace at the following links:

 - [TriviaQA](https://huggingface.co/datasets/trivia_qa)
 - [SQuAD](https://huggingface.co/datasets/squad)